Absdul/AbdulRahem/README.md

 - Discord
 - By far my favorite feature is the cross platform integration, whatever device you are on, you can communicate to anybody with discord
 - Being able to share your screen
 - The ability to add AI and code chatbots to your personal servers

+##App Idea

+- My App idea is an app that helps heavy sleepers wake up.
+As a heavy sleeper myself, there have been countless times where I have overslept and simply pressed the snooze button.
+My app idea will have a UI that will not make that possible, it will make it so you have to complete a puzzle or something like a math problem.
+It will ensure you are awake.
+One of many features I would like to add is custom alarms, so you can set your alarms to your favorite songs.
+Another feature is the type of challenge you want, whether it is a word problem or a puzzle, the choice is yours.

 Describe any challenges encountered while building the app.